kantord/LibreLingo/docs/courses/README.md

 - A **Course** is a set of Modules.
 There is typically one course for each language pair. e.g. Spanish for English speakers, Japanese for Italian speakers, etc.
 - A **Module** is a set of Skills.
 - A **Skill** is a small unit of course material.
 In the web app, the user will typically practice a Skill at a time.
-- A **Challenge** is a single question or task the user will complete within a skill.

-These concepts represent a hierarchical structure to LibreLingo course material: `Courses > Modules > Skills > Challenges`
+These concepts represent a hierarchical structure to LibreLingo course material: `Courses > Modules > Skills`

 - The **target language** is the language the course is meant to teach.
 - The **source language** is a language that users of the course are assumed to know.